Asymptotics of Redistricting the $n\times n$ Grid: Introduction.

 Clearly the values of $|\cP_n|$ are undergoing combinatorial explosion.
-By the time $n=9$, there are over 700 trillion ways to tile the $9\times 9$ grid with 9-ominoes.
-By the time $n=34$, our lower rate of growth suggests there are more redistricting plans than there are atoms in the universe.
-Real world dual graphs are \emph{far} larger and \emph{far} more complex than the $34\times 34$ grid graph; the dual graph of Ohio (when divided into Census blocks) has over 365,000 vertices.
+There are over 700 trillion ways to tile the $9\times 9$ grid with 9-ominoes; there are more redistricting plans for the $25\times 25$ grid than there are atoms in the universe.
+Real world dual graphs are \emph{far} larger and \emph{far} more complex than the $25\times 25$ grid graph; the dual graph of Ohio (when divided into Census blocks) has over 365,000 vertices.
 This should give some perspective on just how many possible plans there are in real world examples.
-It would be, quite literally, impossible to enumerate them all unless we somehow find a few more atoms lying around the universe.
 When studying redistricting plans we must be content with sampling instead.

 In generating a sample, what distribution should we be sampling from?
 It is tempting to say that we should sample redistricting plans uniformly from the space of all plans.
 However, when done in practice, we observe that almost every plan that is generated is full of long, snakey districts.
 See Figure \ref{fig:fractal_tiling}.
+Not only that, uniform sampling itself is a difficult problem with a variety of obstructions \cite{frieze_subexp_mixing, najt2019complexitygeometrysamplingconnected}.\footnote{There are also interesting connections between sampling partitions and sampling non-intersecting lattice paths \cite{pegden2023directsamplingshortpaths, najt_emp_sampling}.}

-These plans would never be enacted, as they are not \emph{compact}.
-There are no open sets running around here; more nebulously, compact districts are districts that have a reasonable shape.
-Perhaps the most famous non-compact district is featured in Figure \ref{fig:goofy kicking}.
+These snakey plans would never be enacted, as they are not \emph{compact}.
+This is not the usual meaning of compactness from topology.
+In the context of redistricting, compact districts are districts that have a reasonable shape.
+One of the authors' favorite non-compact districts is featured in Figure \ref{fig:goofy kicking}.

 Despite its ``we'll know it when we see it" definition, compactness is a nigh universal redistricting requirement.
+For a discussion of a sampling method that does favor compact districts, we refer readers to \cite{deford2019recombination}.